-Interference may occur in the vicinity of equipment
+Interference may occur in the vicinity of equipment marked with the following

 NOTE 1: At 80 MHz and 800 MHz, the higher frequency range applies.

 NOTE 2: These guidelines may not apply in all situations.
 Electromagnetic propagation is affected by absorption and reflection from structures, objects, and people.